 The "Gateway/Waterway" Neighborhood ("Gateway") encompasses the northern portions of the City including the City's original business and industrial area (Seaboard) and the "split" of US 41 (Business and Bypass).
-This neighborhood serves as the northern gateway for a number of areas including the Gateway, Pinebrook and also the East Venice Avenue neighborhoods.
-Although industrial uses are currently located within this Neighborhood, the majority of these
+This neighborhood serves as the northern gateway for a number of areas including the Gateway, Pinebrook and also the East Venice

-City of Venice Comprehensive Plan 2017-2027 Land Use DIA DRAFT types of uses are envisioned to be replaced with increased mixed use development including commercial and residential uses.
+Avenue neighborhoods.
+Although industrial uses are currently located within this Neighborhood, the majority of these types of uses are envisioned to be replaced with increased mixed use development including commercial and residential uses.